Mariammomostafa/Spring-Security/springMvc_Security_InMemorySave/README.md

 - save some users in memeory (registeration)
 - when user login , retrieve user's info from memory to authenticate it (if user exists or not)
 - Using InMemoryUserDetailsManager to save users & retrieve them
+- create bean of PasswordEncoder to encode password before saving it & will be used in login process where encode the entered password         firest , then compare it with one saved in DB whhich is already encoded
 - Override SecurityFilterChain to :
     - NOT make all requests authenticated & permit for some to accept them without authentication (login)
     - permit the path of jsp pages to be accessed without authentication